twodogmeimei/my-reading/management/strategic-doing.md

 **Doing Differently**

-“Thinking differently and behaving differently “set the table” for the third thing that needs to happen in order for companies, organizations, or communities to successfully navigate challenges – doing differently.”
+"Thinking differently and behaving differently "set the table” for the third thing that needs to happen in order for companies, organizations, or communities to successfully navigate challenges – doing differently.”
-“The ten skills in the remainder of this book break that “doing” down into specific components that are simple to understand and put into practice.
-They are not, however, a “one‐and‐done” formula.
+"The ten skills in the remainder of this book break that "doing” down into specific components that are simple to understand and put into practice.
+They are not, however, a "one‐and‐done” formula.
 Change is constant – there is always another S‐Curve, sooner or later.” internet & software design
 internet:
 - interactive communications: 1-1 emal, 1-n youtube, n-1 kickstarter, n-n ebay